-Animals include reptiles, birds, poultry, and fish.
+Animals, in addition to the usual connotation, include reptiles, birds, poultry, and fish.

-Applicable Adult Fare means the fare which would be applicable to an adult for the transportation to be used except those special fares which would be applicable due to the adult's status (such as clergy fares, military fares, senior citizen fares, etc.).
+Applicable Adult Fare means the fare which would be applicable to an adult for the transportation to be used except those special fares which would be applicable to the passenger's status; e.g. military fares, government fares, senior fares.

-Applicable Full Fare means the full adult fare for the class of service designated in the carrier's Official General Schedule for the aircraft, or compartment of the aircraft used by the passenger.
+Applicable Full Fare means the full adult fare for the class of service designated in the carrier's official general schedule for the aircraft, or compartment of the aircraft used by the passenger.